sophieboyle1/Trivia-game/README.md

 * Red and green colours to show answer is correct or incorrect.
 * A question progress bar to show which question you are currently on.
 * Leader score board to log in all the users highest scores.
+* Use a API to get a wide range of questions.